(Foreword to Emotional Utopia)

 Our beliefs and our judgments have physical consequences.

 For example, we may remember a time when we were in the presence of someone who did us wrong.
-We may not have been aware of it, but our breathing frequency and depth was disturbed.
+We may not have been aware of it, but our breathing frequency and depth were disturbed.
 All of this happens at an unconscious level, meaning that it is a habit.

 One way to gain self-control is by first noticing the habit.
 By attuning ourselves to the sensations in our bodies, we become aware of when we are reacting out of habit.
 We might go further, though, and seek to confront the belief that is causing us to react in the first place.